NgoHoangNhatMinh/tp/docs/UserGuide.md

 Examples:

-* p-delete 1: Deletes the first prescription in the list
+* `p-delete 1`: Deletes the first prescription in the list

 ### View doctors: `doctors`